cmu-rss-lab/rosdiscover-evaluation/README.rst

 Our analysis requires robot software to be installed in Docker containers.
 So,to run the experiments, the containers first need to be built.

-NOTE: Building the containers takes some time.
-For convenience, we have provided saved images in the `containers/` directly.
+NOTE: Building the images takes some time.
+For convenience, we have provided saved images in the `images/` directly.
 You can load all of these by doing:

 .. code::

-  $ gunzip containers/rosdiscover-experiments.tgz | docker load
+  $ gunzip images/rosdiscover-experiments.tgz | docker load

 Alternatively, you can build the experiment images from scratch.
 In the examples